lvzt/Design-Right-software/README.md

 <br/><br/>
 # Introduction<br/>
 ###
 This software is named as Design Right.
 It is designed for making plan before developing a product or service.
 The process used in the software is based on a book - Getting Design Right.
-The software is programmed by Python 3.5, PyQt 5.8 and SQLite.<br/>
+The software is programmed by Python 3, PyQt 5 and SQLite.
+Different versions of the software may use slightly different versions of developing programs.<br/>
 <br/>
 The process used in the software has 114 steps which are divided into eight parts: define, measure, explore, optimize, develop, validate, execute, and iterate.
 The software is suitable to be used in a project with medium level of complexity or less.<br/>
 <br/>